Infant & Child Nutrition

 What we eat as infants strongly affects our health, long-term body weight, metabolic programming, immune system, and overall aging.
 Waiting until 6 months to introduce solids into your baby's diet can minimize the risk of developing allergies.
 This is important if you have a family history of allergies, as the incidence of adverse food reactions does decrease if you delay weaning until 6 months.

-Here are some of the topics that I offer consultation and testing on:
+Here are some of the topics that we offer consultation and testing on:

 Food Intolerance / Sensitivities / Allergies